RossBoylan/mccli/README.md

 1. File `inp.txt` shows the ultimate value used to replace corresponding values in the *.inp* file (regardless if it's actually used).
 In addition, at the top it includes counts of the number of places in each *.inp* file the label is found.
 2. Directory `dat_files` contains copies of the modified dat files (from modfile) for each run.
 Naming convention: `{name}_{simulation #}.dat`

+# Notes on Internal Use of Files
+`montecarlo.py` reads an input file (or is it a dat file?) from `_mc0.<ext>` and writes to `_mc.<ext>`.
+The javascript code copies the _mc to a numbered version, but that is strictly for archival purposes; the Fortran model will use the _mc file.

+The input files `${inp_files[j]}_mc.inp` are not renamed; they are specified as inputs to the fortran model on the command line via shell redirect.
+These input files are manually modified at the start to select xx_mc.dat files for the appropriate parameters.
+The input file just has a number selecting an entry in a .lst file.
+The .lst file is also modified manually.
+See the instructions above in the "Modfile setup" subsection for this.

+It looks as if the varied files are written to the same spot as the inputs, i.e., _mc are written next to the _mc0 files.  *So the python code also has the embedded assumption that just one simulation is happening at once.*

+`Modary.f90` line 157 begins definition of files for b (`filename(7)`) and `'copy input\b'//rfn//rfk//'.dat modfile\b.def'`.
+I guess `rfn` and `rfk` (defined in `main.f90` @151; `rfn` is set either to `6` in `Modarray.f90` or, I think, in a weird write statement in `addrfs.f90`@159 `WRITE(rfn,'(i1)') irft`) indicate what type of riskfactors were chosen.
+Example source files are `B6SBD.DAT` and `B8SPKpool.DAT`.

+`Modary.f90` @441 resets `filename(7)` with the selected entry in the list, if you have said you want to modify it.

+`Subs.f90`@1070 `picfile()` allows user to select from list retrieved from an inputlst file in `modfile\`.
+That's `b.lst` in this case. *If* the file has more than one alternative, ask user which to pick.
+The name of the selected file is set in the `filname` argument, known as `tmpfile` in the caller.
+Then copy `modfile\<selected name>` to a temp file `utils\zzzCHDedit.tmp`. *This is another move that will fail with parallel runs.*  Resets the name in `filename(7)`.
+User gets chance to edit it and I think it ends up with the regular name.  `Modary.f90`@460 calls `initial` with `b` the first argument.

+`init.f90` defines that subroutine at the top.
+It reads in the b coefficients from `modfile\` starting at line 426.
+Writes the input matrix as text to `input\inputchk\b.def` as a way to allow a check by a person that the input was read OK.

+The `b` array is defined in `module modelarrays`.
+Although `initial()` does not use the module, using function arguments instead.
+Fortran is generally call by reference.